jacobmswisher/ArcGIS-Field-Maps/Sections/Part 2 - Configuring a Data Collection Environment for ArcGIS Field Maps.md

 ### Step 5: Create a New Map and Add Feature Layer(s)

-ArcGIS Field Maps allows you to collect data within a map saved in ArcGIS Online.
+ArcGIS Field Maps allows you to collect data for feature layers via a map saved in ArcGIS Online.
 To create and save a map for data collection, begin by navigating to the Map Viewer in ArcGIS Online.

 Once you are in the Map Viewer you will need to complete the following operations before you head out into the field with ArcGIS Field Maps:
 1. Add the layer(s) you want to use for data collection to your map.